Nieuwlaar/trustchain-superapp/app/src/README-eurotoken-payment-request.md

 ## Challenges:
 Working with this project came along with some challenges, namely:

-- We could not fully test scenario 3 due to not being able to acquire the live API keys from Robert
+- We could not fully test scenario 3 due to not being able to acquire the live API keys
 - The superapp code is not tested, hence there could be hidden bugs that might have contributed to difficulties of the project
 - There was no documentation with the code we worked with.
 During the progress, we did not know how to use specific code and has to go throug all the code with sometimes having to debug that code to understand it.
 - By default, ConfiApp used QR code as E2E communication, which enable the application to know the receiver of the payment - the receiver is known.
 However, with our payment request implementation, we can create and share link but there is actually no way to know who is the receiver for sure (IP address, Port, Identity, etc).